MrR0807/Notes/interview-questions.md

 * When do people come to the office?
 What are general working hours?
 When does standup start?
 * Is there traveling involved?
 How often?
 Traveling destinations?
 * How often is salary review?
+* Is Agile used?
+What framework - Scrum or Kanban?

 ## For technical interview